solana-foundation/developer-content/docs/core/pda.md

 PDAs are addresses that are deterministically derived and look like standard public keys, but have no associated private keys.
 This means that no external user can generate a valid signature for the address.
-However, the Solana runtime enables programs can programmatically "sign" for PDAs without needing a private key.
+However, the Solana runtime enables programs to programmatically "sign" for PDAs without needing a private key.

 For context, Solana Keypairs are points on the Ed25519 curve (elliptic-curve